-OKWU posts degrees three times a year: spring (May), summer (August), and fall (December).
-Degrees will be posted on student transcripts at the next scheduled posting date, following the successful completion of all course work and application for graduation.
+OKWU posts Master degrees three times a year at the end of the term: June 30, October 27 and March 2.
+Degrees will be posted on student transcripts at the next scheduled posting date following the successful completion of all course work and application for graduation.